DarrenPaulWright/karma-webpack-bundle/README.md

 ## karmaConfig ⇒ <code>function</code>
 > Returns a config function that can be used with karma.
 Sets up karma to run in Chrome headless and Firefox headless with mocha and karma-mocha-reporter.
 >
-> If --single-run is provided:
+> If --single-run is provided then webpack runs in production mode, otherwise it runs in dev mode.
-> - Webpack runs in production mode, otherwise it runs in dev mode.
+>
-> - karma-coverage and karma-coveralls are added to reporters
+> If running on Travis CI then karma-coverage and karma-coveralls are added to reporters
 >
 > By default it Looks for test files in a tests directory that match *.test.js.
 For source files it looks for index.js, and *.js files in a src directory or lib directory.